librerpi/librerpi.github.io/docs/1-compile.md

 You have 2 choices:

 - You have a non-free stage1 but free stage2

 	$ nix build -f release.nix rpi4.rpi4.recovery -o stage1-link # stage1

 - You have a free stage1 but no stage2 (which means linux won't load)

 	$ nix build -f release.nix rpi4.rpi4.start4 -p stage2-link # stage2

 After that,

-For non-free stage1 but free stage2, copy the stage2 to `/boot/start4.elf`
+- For non-free stage1 but free stage2, copy the stage2 to `/boot/start4.elf` ;

+- For free stage1 but no stage2, copy the stage1 to the FAT32 partition as
+`recovery.bin`.